Warlock Crafting Guide

-- Defender of Argus - Priority = LOW: Defender of Argus is a must-have card for both Aggro and Control Warlock decks.
+- Defender of Argus - Priority = LOW: Defender of Argus is a good card for both Aggro and Control Warlock decks.
 The value it provides to buff small targets, or to create huge walls of Taunt using high value minions cannot be replicated with other cards.

-- Carnivorous Cube - Priority = MEDIUM: Carnivorous Cube is a powerful card in the Cubelock archetype.
+- Carnivorous Cube - Priority = LOW: Carnivorous Cube is a powerful card in the Cubelock archetype.
 It can be used in combination with Dark Pact to generate additional copies of key minions while also triggering their Deathrattle effects in the process.

 - Doomsayer - Priority = LOW: Doomsayer is a common card in Control decks, as it helps stall the early-game against very aggressive decks.